 Pursuant to the regulations for Parking District No. 8, no parking is required for retail uses; however, required parking can be provided up to the level required in Parking District No. 1 without counting against the project's maximum FAR.
-Of the 79 provided parking spaces located within the two parking levels, 43 spaces satisfy the parking requirements for the proposed residential units.
+Of the 79 provided parking spaces located within the two parking levels, 16 spaces satisfy the parking requirements for the proposed residential units, which now include 81 co-living units.
 Additionally, there is no parking requirement for retail uses, although the applicant can provide for such with no FAR penalty.